Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 So you can set up one welcome sequence track for salespeople, another separate one for C-suite executives, and so on, for any segmentation method.
 Not only do you get to tailor your messages to be precisely targeted to segments of your list, you get more actionable data.
 No more weak open rates that are only the result of inundating every subscriber with the same welcome sequence.

 But it obviously goes well beyond the first messages you send.
-Autoresponder triggers can be set at key points along the way, such as clicking a specific link in an email or abandoning a shopping cart on your site to a birthday, anniversary, or prolonged period of no opens or actions.
+Autoresponder triggers can be set at key points along the way, such as clicking a specific link in an email.
+If your recipient has a birthday or anniversary coming up, you can automate sending an email message, making a special offer.
+If a recipient does not open an email the first time, you can set the period of time to wait before Constant Contact resends the message.

 All this functionality is available in Constant Contact’s Plus plan, the cost of which is determined by the number of contacts in your list: